 We all need heroes.
 We all need examples of people who have done what we want to do because they show what is possible.
 Ideas come before actions.
 We have to believe things are possible before we can do them.
-(Brain hack number 2 on this page?)
 The category of “People Who Inspire” is filled with information about the ordinary people who have accomplished great things.

 Writing can be in and of itself a way to develop a creative practice.
-It also can be a secondary media to work with to enhance your creative practice.
+For years, I wrote poems, short stories, and a couple dreadful novels.

 I am an artist, poet, writer, photographer and teacher.
 Also, I have struggled for years with being creative, despite that other people who know me consider me to be a creative person.
-Because I have struggled at times to reignite my creativity and made it a mission to figure out what creativity is and how to develop a creative practice, you can benefit from my experience.
-If you want to be more creative, I can help you and we can work on this together.
-I think the world can use a little more creativity.
+I have struggled at times to reignite my creativity and made it a mission to figure out what creativity is and how to develop a creative practice.

 Oddly, despite the fact I have written fiction, poetry and nonfiction since I was in elementary school, I sometimes struggle with identifying myself as a writer.
 In my mind I dismiss my achievements– “I am not really a writer because I haven’t___________.”
 And there is always some achievement I have not unlocked that pushes the goal farther out.

-When I write about self-identifying as a creative person or a writer or an artist or whatever, I can honestly relate to the awkwardness.
+When I write about self-identifying as a creative person or a writer or an artist or whatever, it feels awkward.
 It feels somehow overblown.
-And yet if we don’t identify ourselves first as being creative, no one else will.
-I know from experience, after I decided that I was an artist, I took my art more seriously and was able to commit to growing my abilities.
-Same with writing.
+And yet if I don’t identify myself first as being creative, no one else will.

-I hope you will come along with me on this journey as I post a few things I have learned over the years and discover new information.
+I hope you will come along with me on this journey as I walk this creative path.

 I can also be found on twitter at: twitter.com/thestarsarenot1